berndpfrommer/flir_spinnaker_ros2/README.md

 Software:

 - Ubuntu 20.04 LTS
-- ROS2 Galactic (Foxy should work as well)
+- ROS2 Galactic and Foxy
 - Spinnaker 2.6.0.157 (other versions may work as well but this is what the continuous integration builds are using)